-Conclusion: People living in blue zones and centenarians eat plant based diets.
+Conclusion: The oldest living populations eat primarily plant based diets.

-In this presentation we briefly examined 5 different methods to approach the question: what diet is the healthiest?
+In this presentation we briefly examined four different methods to approach the question: what diet is the healthiest?
 We asked this question to better answer the larger question: how do we be healthy?
-We also listed a few examples to illustrate each method and stated an interpretation or conclusion.
+We also listed a few examples and stated a conclusion.

-If our methods are logically correct, then each should hint at the same diet—the healthiest diet.
-We should also include as many methods and examples as possible in our decision to reduce the possibility that the diet is inaccurate.
+If our methods are backed with well-conducted studies, then each should hint at the same diet—the healthiest diet.
+In addition, we should include as many methods and examples as possible in our decision to reduce the possibility that the diet is inaccurate.

-Based on the methods approach and the examples I chose in this post, we can conclude that the healthiest diet is…
+Based on the methods and the examples in this post, we can conclude that the healthiest diet is…